menu

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Port Gibson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Port Gibson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Port Gibson is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Port Gibson who work in teaching (21.58%), office and administrative support (19.95%), and management occupations (7.65%).

 Setting & Lifestyle

-As is often the case in a small city, Port Gibson doesn't have a public transportation system that people use for their commute.
+Port Gibson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The education level of Port Gibson citizens is substantially higher than the typical US community, as 32.00% of adults in Port Gibson have at least a bachelor's degree.
+The overall education level of Port Gibson citizens is substantially higher than the typical US community, as 32.00% of adults in Port Gibson have at least a bachelor's degree, and the average American community has 21.84%.

 Port Gibson is a somewhat ethnically-diverse city.
 The people who call Port Gibson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Gibson residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Port Gibson include Irish, Scottish, African, Russian, and English.